 - The Municipality may consider undertaking an assessment of the Municipality's asset management practices against each of the 39 ISO 55000 focus areas.
-The results will be categorized in the context of the maturity scale identified in Figure 3. - Set to achieve a score of 4 (competence) to 5 (excellence) for most of the categories over the next five years. - Review data confidence for each service area/category annually. - Review effectiveness of the asset management program and determine the degree activities are embedded into the process annually. - Ensure an "Overall Confidence Level Rating" is produced annually so the results can be compared on a regular basis. - The Municipality should continue to seek funding assistance and support from upper-tier governments to help facilitate the completion of the asset management program by 2024.
+The results will be categorized in the context of the maturity scale identified in Figure 3. - Aspire to achieve a score of 4 (competence) to 5 (excellence) for most of the categories over the next five years. - Review data confidence for each service area/category annually. - Review effectiveness of the asset management program and determine the degree to which activities are embedded into the process annually. - Ensure an "Overall Confidence Level Rating" is produced annually so the results can be compared on a regular basis. - The Municipality should continue to seek funding assistance and support from other levels of government to help facilitate the fulfilment of the asset management program.